 Studies show that regular physical exercise can have a huge impact on the long-term health of the brain.
 This is because it increases the heart rate, which pumps more oxygen to the brain, while also promoting the release of hormones that boost the brain’s activity.
 Exercise also has the bonus effect of reducing cortisol – what’s not to love!

 4. Learn something new

 Taking up a new hobby is a great way to keep the brain super sharp.
 Learning new skills challenges the brain, which helps to improve memory and strengthen neural networks.
+In fact, you can improve on your weaknesses and you can also learn digital skills online to enhance your skill set.
 Regularly challenging the brain like this keeps it active and wards off cognitive decline.
 If there is something that you’ve always wanted to try, now is the time to give it a go!